United Nations Non-Governmental Liaison Service: Activities

 · For the Intergovernmental Committee of Experts on Sustainable Development Financing (ICESDF), organized civil society participation in the formal multi-stakeholder dialogues of the ICESDF, and assisted in the selection process of civil society participants in the regional/global outreach meetings.

-· Supported UN-DESA DSD in the design and establishment of a civil society Steering Committee for the SIDS Conference.
+· Supported UNDESA DSD in the design and establishment of a civil society Steering Committee for the SIDS Conference.

-· At the request of UNDG, co-led the UNDG Phase II consultations for the “partnerships with civil society” component of the “Dialogues on Implementation of the Post-2015 Development Agenda,” along with UNFPA, UN Volunteers and UN Millennium Campaign.
+· At the request of UNDG, co-led the UNDG Phase II consultations for the “partnerships with civil society” component of the “Dialogues on Implementation of the Post-2015 Development Agenda,” along with UNFPA, UN Volunteers, and UN Millennium Campaign.
 UN-NGLS led the production of the reports for this project, and co-organized a global meeting in Cambodia that brought together civil society and government representatives from the eight countries that conducted national consultations as part of this initiative.

 · By request of the Office of the President of the General Assembly (PGA), organized civil society participation in all of the PGA's High-level Thematic Debates and Events, as well as several GA mandated sessions.

 · By request of the Executive Office of the Secretary-General, organized civil society participation in the Secretary-General's Climate Summit, including the selection of speakers for the opening ceremony and the panel discussion on Voices from the Frontlines of Climate Change.